-Through varying workshops centered around Anti-racist and Anti-bias examples in school settings, the presenters will provide attendees with a complete understanding of the fundamental premise of creating an Antiracist learning environment.
+An asynchronous course centered around Anti-racist and Anti-bias examples in school settings.
+Dr. Eakins provides the learner with a complete understanding of the fundamental premise of creating an Antiracist learning environment.
 True stories and research in schools will illustrate the need to foster an inclusive learning space for all students.

-This is a nine-part (9-hour) webinar series that targets educators at all levels of their equity journey.
+This is a ten-module online course that targets educators at all levels of their equity journey.

 What is your role in the fight against racism?
 You may not have the financial means to donate to an Anti-racist organization, feel comfortable attending a protest, or march for justice.
 However, everyone can locate a space in which they can operate to amplify Antiracist voices, ideas, or policies.
 According to Dr. Ibram X. Kendi, an Antiracist is “one who is supporting an Antiracist policy through their actions or expressing an Antiracist idea.”
 In this session, you will explore how you can use your unique strengths, access, and privileges to position yourself in the fight against racism.